MichaelMartinTech/Adversarial-Perturbation/README.md

         $$
         where $c, b, n$ are in the range [0, 255] and $m$ is in the range [0.0, 1.0].

+        For the analysis script to function properly, file names in `--noises` must not contain underscores (`_`).

+        Though not required, `--masks` should be the same directory as `--output` from the previous step.

     3. Process the output of the previous step with LightShed.

         This requires access to LightShed, which is not part of this repository.
-However, we have provided a sample CSV output to use in the next step.
+However, we have provided a sample CSV output (`detection_analytics.csv`) to use in the next step.

     4. Analyze LightShed output:
         ```